HLS-PGR-newsletter/HLS-PGR-newsletter/_reflections/2018-06-01-Conferences.md

 ---
 layout: post
-title: Advice for what to expect from Conferences
+title: Advice For What To Expect From Conferences
 subtitle: A reflection from Phillipa Carr
 ---